Laravel-Backpack/MenuCRUD/README.md

 1) [Download the latest build](https://github.com/Laravel-Backpack/MenuCRUD/archive/master.zip).

-2) Paste the 'app' folder over your 'app' folder.
-No overwrite warnings should come up.
+2) Paste the 'app' and 'database' folders over your projects (merge them).
+No file overwrite warnings should come up.

 3) Replace all mentions of 'Backpack\MenuCRUD\app' in the pasted files with your application's namespace ('App' if you haven't changed it):
 - app/Http/Controllers/Admin/MenuItemCrudController.php